kgn/Spectttator/README.md

 Spectttator
 ========

-Spectttator is an Objective-C framework that uses [Grand Central Dispatch](http://developer.apple.com/library/mac/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html) and [blocks](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Blocks/Articles/00_Introduction.html) to provide an easy to use, non-blocking, closure style interface to the [Dribbble api](http://dribbble.com/api).
+Spectttator is an Objective-C framework for OSX and iOS that uses [Grand Central Dispatch](http://developer.apple.com/library/mac/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html) and [blocks](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Blocks/Articles/00_Introduction.html) to provide an easy to use, non-blocking, closure style interface to the [Dribbble api](http://dribbble.com/api).

 Below is a quick overview of the framework, to get an in depth look check out the [documentation](http://inscopeapps.github.com/Spectttator).

-Spectttator is currently only available for OSX, iOS support coming soon.

 Example
 --------